 Final Fantasy, like The Legend of Zelda, lacks many of the elements that would be associated with its franchise in years to come.
 There are no Chocobos, Moogles, Tonberries, or Cactuars.
 There is an airship, but no one associated with it is named Cid.
 The most interesting—and sometimes irritating—absences are of game mechanics that would be introduced later, such as the Active Time Battle system and the resurrection item Phoenix Down.
 However, there are familiar character classes such as the White Mage and Thief, and a story centered around four elemental stones which help maintain the world’s balance.

 These stones are not called Crystals in this installment, but Orbs, and your four-member party—whose names and classes are left entirely up to you—are the Light Warriors who are destined to restore them to their former glory.
 The first mission involves rescuing a princess, with a bit of grinding on the side, and afterward, the opening credits play.
 The quest to defeat the Four Fiends and save the world begins, with several necessary detours along the way.
-In fact, one part of the first half of the game that I didn’t like was how much backtracking there was.
+In fact, one part of the game’s first half that I didn’t like was how much backtracking there was.
 Several early locations have doors locked with a key which doesn’t become available until much later, and there are many fetch quests which involve traversing wide swaths of land.